Meme1079/PsychWiki/PsychWiki_Source/Object Functions.md

 - `variable` - The sprite tag or object variable name.

 ### screenCenter(obj:String, pos:String = 'xy')
-Sets the object to center of the screen
+Sets the object to the center of the game screen.

 - `obj` - The sprite/text tag or object variable name.
 - `pos` - The position you want to set in, it could be either: `X`, `Y`, `XY`.